The basics: Hefeweizen

 A foamy head of Hefeweizen beer

 Hefeweizen falls under the weiss beer umbrella due to its light color and cloudy appearance.
 However, not all weiss beers contain wheat.
-(James Figy)

 But I’ll say it again: I like hefeweizen.